StackeR95/HexBoardGame/README.md

-Hex Game implemented using C#.
+Hex Game implemented using Unity3d and C#.

 For more info.: https://en.wikipedia.org/wiki/Hex_(board_game)